The Paranormal Database

 Date / Time: Unknown

-Further Comments: The sound of sunken church bells is said still to be heard coming from the sea.
+Further Comments: The sound of sunken church bells is said to still be heard coming from the sea.

 Sunken Village